daceloc007/Python-1-Assignment/assignment.md

 import random

 source1 = string.ascii_lowercase
-source2 = "!#$%&*+?@^"
+source2 = "!#$%&*+_?@^"
 ```

 2. Ensure that your script asks for specified length for the password
 3. Create a variable `source3` that has all the uppercase letters
 4. Transform `source1`, `source2` and `source3` into lists
-5. Use random.shuffle() with each of these lists to randomize the numbers
+5. Use [random.shuffle()](https://docs.python.org/3/library/random.html#random.shuffle) with each of these lists to
+randomize the numbers
 6. Use the three sources to generate a password of the specified length
-7. Use a print statement to indicate whether or not your password has a letter from each source
+7. Use a print statement to indicate whether or not your password has:

+    - an uppercase letter
+    - a lowercase letter
+    - a symbol
+    - the correct length

 There are many ways to accomplish this.
-The [join() method](https://docs.python.org/3/library/stdtypes.html#str.join)
+It is okay if you solution does not produce a valid password each time it is run,
+but your print statements should indicate why the password is not valid.
+The
-can be useful here.
+[join() method](https://docs.python.org/3/library/stdtypes.html#str.join) can be useful here.